RobotLocomotion/drake-ros/bazel_ros2_rules/ros2/README.md

 The con is that this scraping can be slow, is currently in the analysis phase, and does not admit source-level configurability.

+#### Features

+From the above two examples (at present), the following features are in `RobotLocomotion/bazel_ros2_rules` that may be missing from the others:

+- Host-based isolation (see `rmw_isolation` tooling here)
+- Ament index analysis (e.g. using `ros2 interface list` in Bazel and seeing your custom types)
+- Examples leverage RViz from within a Bazel workspace
+- Writing Python bindings in `pybind11` against other C++ libraries that have their own bindings - e.g., [Drake](https://drake.mit.edu/).
+  - There is *some* affordance for leveraging `pybind11` against ROS 2 RMW libraries.
+However, because the Python bindings do not leverage C++ directly, but instead leverage the C-level interfaces, we get into an awkward ground of mutually exclusive memory / resource management paradigms.

+The other repos, however, have the following that `bazel_ros2_rules` is
+missing:

+- Affordances for `ros2 launch`
+- Launching from containers (Docker, Apptainer)